Chapter 11. Security

 The username argument must follow the rules for Firebird regular identifiers: see Identifiers in the Structure chapter.
 User names are always case-insensitive.
 Supplying a user name enclosed in double quotes will not cause an exception: the quotes will be ignored.
 If a space is the only illegal character supplied, the user name will be truncated back to the first space character.
 Other illegal characters will cause an exception.

-clause specifies the user’s password.
+The PASSWORD clause specifies the user’s password.

 A password of more than eight characters is accepted with a warning but any surplus characters will be ignored.

-clauses can be used to specify additional user properties, such as the person’s first name, middle name and last name, respectively.
+The optional FIRSTNAME, MIDDLENAME and LASTNAME clauses can be used to specify additional user properties, such as the person’s first name, middle name and last name, respectively.

-fields and can be used to store anything you prefer.
+They are just simple VARCHAR(31) fields and can be used to store anything you prefer.

-clause is specified, the new user account is created with the privileges of the RDB$ADMIN
+If the GRANT ADMIN ROLE clause is specified, the new user account is created with the privileges of the RDB$ADMIN role in the security database (security2.fdb).

 It allows the new user to manage user accounts from any regular database he logs into, but it does not grant the user any special privileges on objects in those databases.